tamiat/tamiat/README.md

 From this point, we can Create (Save/Publish), Edit, Delete, Bulk delete, Select, Filter and Sort contents.
 Those contents will be displayed later in the app.

-In the picture above we can see that we have newly created content type, ex. `Posts`, which has an actual data that is displayed in the table.
+In the picture above we can see that we have newly created content type, ex. `Posts`, which has an actual data that is displayed in the table.<br>
-Notice that only `author` and `title` fields are displayed - because those are the `textbox` fields we previously marked as "displayable" when we were creating content type.
+Notice that only `author` and `title` fields are displayed - because those are the `textbox` fields we previously marked to be shown in content list when we were creating content type.